 To make sure you're purchasing gluten-free tortilla chips, you should stick with gluten-free-labeled packages.
 Fortunately, there are several manufacturers out there who make them; here's a list of what's available:

-Food Should Taste Good tortilla chips.
+• Food Should Taste Good tortilla chips.
 Food Should Taste Good makes a variety of really interesting tortilla chip flavors, including olive, chocolate and "The Works!" (loaded with onion, garlic, poppy and caraway seeds).
 All of the company's products (which also include gluten-free potato chips and gluten-free multigrain chips) are certified gluten-free to at least 10 parts per million of gluten by the Gluten-Free Certification Organization (GFCO).
-They can be tricky to find locally (even though some Starbucks carry the snack-sized bags); if you can't locate them, try checking here:
+They can be tricky to find locally (even though some Starbucks carry the snack-sized bags).

-Way Better tortilla chips.
+• Way Better tortilla chips.
 Way Better Snacks sprouts its grain ingredients before using them to create tortilla chips, which the company says helps to unlock the nutrients in the corn and other grains it uses.
 All the company's products are certified gluten-free by the GFCO, meaning they contain less than 10 parts per million of gluten.
 They're produced on dedicated gluten-free lines.
 Corn tortilla chip flavors include Unbeatable Blues, Simply So Sweet Chili and No-Salt Naked Blues.
-Again, these are tough to find in stores, but should be available here:
+Again, these are tough to find in stores.